-Neither the Manager nor any of its connected persons will retain cash or other rebates from brokers or dealers in consideration of directing transactions for a Sub-Fund to such brokers or dealers, save that goods and services (soft commissions) may be retained if, such goods and services are of demonstrable benefit to the Unitholders, and the transaction execution is consistent with best execution standards and brokerage rates are not in excess of customary institutional full-service brokerage rates.
+Neither the Manager, any sub-manager nor any of their connected persons will retain cash or other rebates from brokers or dealers in consideration of directing transactions for a Sub-Fund to such brokers or dealers, save that goods and services (soft commissions) may be retained if, such goods and services are of demonstrable benefit to the Unitholders, and the transaction execution is consistent with best execution standards and brokerage rates are not in excess of customary institutional full-service brokerage rates.
 Any such cash commission or rebates received from any such brokers or dealers shall be for the account of the relevant Sub-Fund.
-Details of any such commissions will be disclosed in the annual and semi-annual report and accounts of the relevant Sub-Fund.
+Details of any such commission policies and practices of the Manager, any sub-manager, including a description of the goods and services received by them will be disclosed in the annual and semi-annual report and accounts of the relevant Sub-Fund.
+The availability of soft commissions shall not be the sole or primary purpose to perform or arrange the foregoing transaction(s) with such broker or dealer.